krukgit/typhon/README.md

 huh88s fork
 =================
 This version plays native audio to let you know the pitch accent of the words you look up.
-It is also useful if you know the word just not how to read it as just hearing the word is less effort than reading the definition.
+It is also useful if you already know the word but not how to read it, just hearing the word is less effort than having to look down at the definition.

-After playing audio for odaka words will play audio of a native speaker saying o for odaka.
-This is because in isolation odaka and heiban are the same.
+Since you cant tell odaka and heiban apart when the words are pronouonced in isolation, An audiofile will play after odaka words to let you know it was odaka.
+The audiofile is just a native speaker saying o for odaka.

-For words that doesnt have a native audio it can also play a sound telling you what pitch it is similiar to the odaka example above.
+For words that doesnt have a native audio it can also play a sound telling you what pitch it is, similiar to the odaka example above.

 makuto's fork